WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/case_studies.rst

 ^^^^^^^^^^^^^

 Sample outputs of this case study is shown in the below figures.
 These figures are generated using the in-house Python code to plot fire perimeter, topography, and wind field in idealized simulations.
 The mentioned Python code along with its description is available in this page.
 This model results are purely Rothermel’s ROS theorem as the fire/atmosphere coupling is turned off and the wind field is constant during the simulation.
 The “U” shape of the fire propagation, which is the well-known fire shape driven by wind, is clearly present in the results, and the fire is propagating along the wind direction indicating that the results are correct.
-Moreover, fire ROS is constant throughout the simulation, and it is equal to value resulted by Rothermel’s ROS equation for fuel type 1, short grass, under no topography and 5 ms-1 wind speed.
+Moreover, fire ROS is constant throughout the simulation, and it is equal to value resulted by Rothermel’s ROS equation for fuel type 1, short grass, under no topography and 5 ms \ :sup: `-1`\ wind speed.

 Beginning of the simulation